amartner/amartner.github.io/index.md

 ## Working Papers

 ## Work in Progress
-1. Productivity Growth and Market Power: Evidence from Chile  <br>
+1. Growth Accounting in Distorted Open Economies<br>
 with <a href="https://www.fedehuneeus.com/"> F. Huneeus</a>   and <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>
 2. Multiproduct markups and aggregate inefficiencies <br>
 with <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>